Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 So far, short-wavelength blue and green astrocombs have been achieved via second harmonic generation of infrared mode-locked lasers \cite{benedick2010, wilken2012, phillips2012} and of EO combs \cite{metcalf2019a} in bulk $\chi^{(2)}$-nonlinear crystals.
 Spectral broadening in $\chi^{(3)}$-nonlinear photonic crystal fiber resulted in astrocombs spanning from infrared (IR) to VIS wavelength \cite{glenday2015, mccracken2017a, wu2022}, some extending to below 450~nm.
 In addition to these approaches, micro- and nanophotonic waveguides made of highly nonlinear materials can further increase the efficiency in a compact setup.
 In the IR, $\chi^{(3)}$-nonlinear silicon nitride (Si$_3$N$_4$) waveguides have led to broadband astrocombs \cite{metcalf2019}, and via third harmonic generation a 10~GHz IR comb has been transferred to VIS wavelengths \cite{obrzud2019}.
-Dramatically stronger nonlinear effects, including harmonic frequency generation, may be obtained via the quadratic $\chi^{(2)}$-nonlinearity.
+Strong nonlinear effects in waveguides, including harmonic frequency generation, may also be obtained via the quadratic $\chi^{(2)}$-nonlinearity.
 At low pulse repetition rates, spectra across multiple optical octaves have been obtained in large-mode area ($\sim$100~µm$^2$) periodically poled lithium niobate (LiNbO$_3$) waveguides with mm-long propagation distances \cite{phillips2011, iwakuni2016, hickstein2017, rutledge2021}.
 Notably, periodically poled LiNbO$_3$ waveguides were utilized with a 30~GHz repetition rate line-filtered erbium-doped mode-locked laser \cite{nakamura2023}, creating harmonic spectra in VIS and UV domains for astronomical spectrograph calibration.
-Recent results show that lithographically defined \textit{nano}-photonic waveguides from thin-film LiNbO$_3$ with sub-µm$^2$ modal confinement \cite{desiatov2019, honardoost2020, qi2020, zhu2021, churaev2022, bres2023} enable even more efficient IR to UV spectral generation \cite{wang2018, chen2019, yu2019, lu2019, chen2019, jankowski2020, reigescale2020, okawachi2020, sayem2021, obrzud2021, park2022, wu2023}, including at 10 GHz repetition rate \cite{wu2023}.
-However, line-resolved astrocombs and astronomical spectrograph calibration in the UV spectral range have so far not been demonstrated.
+In addition, recent work leveraged a combination of second harmonic and sum-frequency generation based on a titanium-doped sapphire laser to obtain, in conjunction with line-filtering, a continuous green to ultraviolet 30~GHz astrocomb \cite{cheng2024ContinuousUltravioletBluegreena}.
+In nano-photonic waveguides from thin-film LiNbO$_3$\cite{desiatov2019, honardoost2020, qi2020, zhu2021, churaev2022, bres2023}, owing to their sub-µm$^2$ modal confinement, highly efficient UV spectral generation has been reported \cite{wang2018, chen2019, yu2019, lu2019, chen2019, jankowski2020, reigescale2020, okawachi2020, sayem2021, obrzud2021, park2022, wu2024}, including at 10 GHz repetition rate \cite{wu2024}.
+However, astronomical spectrograph calibration in the UV spectral range has so far not been demonstrated.